vinifmor/bauh/.github/ISSUE_TEMPLATE/suggest-a-new-appimage-application-to-the-database.md

 - Github page:
 - Official website (if available):

-`P.S: only application's with a GitHub page can be accepted`
+`P.S: only applications with AppImage releases published to GitHub can be accepted`